riscv-software-src/riscv-perf-model/fusion/README.md

 ## Domain specific language

-A domain specific language is available, the Fusion/Fracture Specification Language, FSL, is domcumented in FSL.MD.
+A domain specific language is available, the Fusion/Fracture Specification Language, FSL, is documented in FSL.MD.